Turkish Cypriots vote for new leader in delayed elections

 The first major test for the winner will likely be a meeting hosted by UN Secretary General Antonio Guterres that will bring together the two sides with Cyprus’ three ‘guarantors’, Greece, Turkey and Britain, to scope out the chances of resuming frozen peace talks.

-The Mediterranean island has been divided between a Greek Cypriot south since 1974.
+The Mediterranean island has been divided between TRNC in the north and Greek Cypriot in the south since 1974.

 Offshore gas exploration around the island, part of a wider battle for influence in the eastern Mediterranean, has seen tensions soar between Greece and Turkey.